 LASC's Undergraduate Journal

-Welcome to the Latin American Studies Center’s online undergraduate journal, El Foro.
+Welcome to the Latin American Studies and Caribbean Center’s online undergraduate journal, El Foro.
 This biannual publication showcases exemplary UMD undergraduate students’ research and creative work focused on Latin America, the Caribbean, and Latinx populations in the U.S.

-This issue opens with a poem from Olivia Connolly, focused on her grandmother, a Puerto Rican immigrant and business owner in the U.S. In “Jugar con la infancia,” Hannah Barlow, a junior completing a double major in Spanish and International Development along with the LASC certificate, reads Albertina Carri’s film Los rubios alongside Alejandro Zambra’s novel Formas de volver a casa to examine the experiences of dictatorship through the lens of childhood.
-Ash Escobar, who recently graduated with a Spanish major and a certificate in Latin American Studies, explored the subtle ways that indigenous culture has been kept alive in popular Salvadoran culture: through traditional foods, vernacular, and celebrations that weave together vestiges of a culture that could not be vanquished.
+This issue opens with a poem from Olivia Connolly, focused on her grandmother, a Puerto Rican immigrant and business owner in the U.S. In “Jugar con la infancia,” Hannah Barlow, a junior completing a double major in Spanish and International Development along with the LACS certificate, reads Albertina Carri’s film Los rubios alongside Alejandro Zambra’s novel Formas de volver a casa to examine the experiences of dictatorship through the lens of childhood.
+Ash Escobar, who recently graduated with a Spanish major and a certificate in Latin American and Caribbean Studies, explored the subtle ways that indigenous culture has been kept alive in popular Salvadoran culture: through traditional foods, vernacular, and celebrations that weave together vestiges of a culture that could not be vanquished.
 Camila Guerrero, a double major in Government and Politics and Spanish Literature and Culture examined how Salvadoran immigrants of the civil war impacted their children’s political partisanship, focused on the relationship between family and religion, and how this is significant in how second-generation Salvadorans vote.
 Finally, with her timely research paper “Mexican Immigration Policy Effects on Central American Migrants,” Public Policy major and LASC certificate graduate Jennifer Reyes studied the role of Mexico in policing Central American migration.

 This selection demonstrates the excellence of students’ work and breadth of their interests.
 These authors movingly merge their personal experiences, histories, and commitments with their creative and scholarly production.
 We are proud to showcase this work!